Published on March 19, 2021 by Anant Tripathi

 About the Author

-Anant is a Delivery Lead in the Fund Marketing Services division at Acuity Knowledge Partners.
-He has close to ten years of experience.
+Anant is an innovative process-oriented operations manager with 11+ years of experience.
 Currently, he supports functional teams in identifying, and implementing process improvement and process re-engineering opportunities.
-He provides technical and analytical support for process improvement initiatives and develop process analysis and re-engineering to improve efficiency and quality.
-He holds an Executive Post Graduate Diploma in Management (Finance) and Bachelors of Engineering degree in Computer Science.
+He provides technical and analytical support for process improvement initiatives, develop process analysis and re-engineering to improve efficiency and quality.
+He has excellent knowledge in Advance Excel, Seismic, SQL and automation technologies like RPA, VBA and Python; and holds an Executive Post Graduate Diploma in Management (Finance) and Bachelors of Engineering degree in Computer Science

 NLG – Catapulting fund commentaries for tomorr....